ePages-de/epages-devportal/_posts/2018/2018-05-24-jeeconf-2018-the-largest-eastern-european-conference.md

 <br>
 <br>
-Oleksandr Vynogradov is software engineer, Kotlin enthusiast, passionate about automation.
+Oleksandr Vynogradov is a software engineer, Kotlin enthusiast, and passionate about automation.